Psychology 2550B-001

 3.0 TEXTBOOK

 Required: Meschel, W., Shoda, Y, & Ayduk, O. (2008).
 Introduction to personality (8th ed.).
-Toronto: Wiley
+Toronto: Wiley4.0 COURSE OBJECTIVES

 After successfully completing this course, students will have obtained a solid understanding of the history, methodology, and content of the study of individual differences.
 Personality theories address a fundamental paradox in the study of individual differences in psychological functioning: no two people are exactly alike, yet all people are in some ways similar.
 This course introduces you to theories of personality and to the research upon which these theories are based.
 You will come to understand how a particular behaviour can be interpreted in diverse theoretical ways.
 These diverse interpretations demonstrate the intricacies of describing an abstract, complex entity such as personality.
-Topics to be covered include evaluation of typical personality assessment methods and a consideration of modern empirical research in personality theory and assessment
+Topics to be covered include evaluation of typical personality assessment methods and a consideration of modern empirical research in personality theory and assessment5.0 EVALUATION

-the text and other material presented in class.
+Student evaluation will be based on two in-class exams and a final exam, all based onthe text and other material presented in class.
 Each exam will be worth 1/3 of your total

 mark on the course, and will consist of multiple choice questions.
 The exams will be non-cumulative